 - Notes – use endnotes, not footnotes, for any additional notes and information.
 These appear at the end of the main text, before References.
 All notes should be used only where crucial clarifying information needs to be conveyed.

 - Tables, Figures and Figure captions (these can be included within the text), or can be deposited into a data repository and cited in text.

 - Funding and Acknowledgement statements – All sources of funding for the research reported should be declared, including any project codes.

-- Open Data and Materials Availability statement (see below).
+- Data availability statement (see below).

 - Declarations and Conflict of Interests statement – Where there are no conflicts of interests or competing interests, authors must clearly declare this under the same heading – usually as ‘The authors declare no conflicts of interest with this work’.
 For further information, please refer to the Editorial Policies.